circleci/circleci-docs/jekyll/_docs/android.md

     - cp -r project-name/build/outputs $CIRCLE_ARTIFACTS
 ```

-If you start the emulator, you can install your APK on it with something lik
+If you start the emulator, you can install your APK on it with something like
 the following:

 ```